TU does not discriminate against students, faculty or staff based on sex in any of

 Specific accommodations will vary from student to student.
 Examples of accommodations

-TU Nursing Rooms provide a private, secure, clean space for breastfeeding.
-Locations
+TU Lactation Rooms provide a private, secure, clean space for chestfeeding and breastfeeding.

-of the rooms are listed below.
-They are available to all students, faculty and staff,
+They are available to all students, faculty, staff, spouses and domestic partners